bytebl33d/bytebl33d.github.io/_posts/2024-02-20-proxmox-homelab-part1.md

 ![login](/assets/images/homelab/proxmox-login.png)

-Once logged in, we’ll create three new bridged interfaces alongside the default `vmbr0` interface.
+Once logged in, we’ll create one new OVS bridged interfaces alongside the default `vmbr0` Linux bridge interface.
 Your CIDR and gateway might vary depending on your network configuration.

 ![proxmox-network](/assets/images/homelab/proxmox-network.png)